atroughton0/DES222_Journal/index.md

 ***
 ### Realisation 2: Hue - A Mood Tracker using Microbits ###

-This potential project direction utalises Micro:bit hardware with an application to capture and visualise the user's mood throughout their daily journey.
-This could be achieved by using the broad range of Micro:bit's capatible sensors of accelerometers, light sensors, and buttons to detect environmental changes, and manual input such as mood level.
-This idea branches away from the geolocation concept to focus on how other forms of being context-aware can be incorprated in this task.
-Acts as an emotional journal with the microbit asking how was the day on the LED screen and results with the user selecting a responce e.g., happy, sad, excited.
+This potential project direction utilises Micro:bit hardware with an application to capture and visualise the user's mood throughout their daily journey.
+This could be achieved by using the broad range of Micro:bit's compatible sensors of accelerometers, light sensors, and buttons to detect environmental changes, and manual input such as mood level.
+This idea branches away from the geolocation concept to focus on how other forms of being context-aware can be incorporated in this task.
+Acts as an emotional journal with the Micro:bit asking how was the day on the LED screen and results with the user selecting a response e.g., happy, sad, excited.
 The app communicates with the Micro:bit and allows the user to  journal that day in greater detail and add further context to what the Micro:bit has collected.
 This application also stores and lets the user revisit previous entries.

 <strong>Pros</strong>